aximilli1212/peterhdd.github.io/_posts/2020-02-25-using-firebase-auth-in-flutter.md

   TextEditingController ageController = TextEditingController();
 ```

-The `GlobalKey` is used to identify this form, we also create a reference to the child `Users` and we create the `TextEditingController` that will be binded to the `textformfield`.
+The `GlobalKey` is used to identify this form, we also create a reference to the child `Users` and we create the `TextEditingController` that will be attached to the `textformfield`.
 Then inside the `build` method we create the `Form`:

 ```dart